Skip to main content

 5. Adopt an Operating Agreement

 Operating agreements are not required by law in Nebraska, though you might need one to open a business bank account.
-Nearly all businesses choose to adopt an operating agreement even though it’s not required because it sets clear rules and processes.
-For example, it can cover voting, distributing losses, and even dissolving the business.
+Nearly all businesses choose to adopt an operating agreement even though it’s not required, because it sets clear rules and processes.
+For example, an operating agreement can establish how to conduct voting, distributing losses, and even dissolving the business.
 Without an operating agreement, your business is vulnerable to legal trouble.

 Tip: You don’t have to be a lawyer to write an operating agreement.
 That said, we know it helps.
 So we had our attorneys draft a Nebraska operating agreement for you to use.